 The period for public comments on this proposal is now closed.
 Thank you for your valuable input.

-This site has been selected because deer populations have reached levels in which deer related impacts, such as automobile accidents, damage to agricultural crops and private landscapes, damage to natural communities, and potential of communicable diseases, are in need of mitigation.
+Cabin John Regional Park is being recommended for implementation of deer population management programming beginning January 2014.
+This site was selected because deer populations have reached levels in which deer related impacts, such as automobile accidents, damage to agricultural crops and private landscapes, damage to natural communities, and potential of communicable diseases, are in need of mitigation.

 M-NCPPC Montgomery Parks has conducted deer density estimates in Cabin John Regional Park during the years 2011 through 2013.
 It is currently estimated that 100-125 individual deer utilize this parkland area of 514 acres; a deer density of 2.5 to 3 times higher, minimum, than recommended for this location.